 Dash (Analog Forward) -> Dash Attack (A) -> Grab (Z)

 We are cancelling a Dash Attack into a Grab before the attack comes out to boost our distance!
 This technique has a specific timing.
 Too fast and you will not get much boost distance.
 Too slow and you will not cancel your Dash Attack into Grab.TIP: Hit the speaker icon on the GIF above and listen to the rhythm of how I press A into Z!

 Jump (Y), Y1 Modifier + Down-Forward (or Down-Back) -> Air Dodge (R)

 The Y1 Tilt Modifier is handled by your Left Thumb.
 Make sure your Smash Box is in Tilt Mode (not D-pad Mode): The top left switch has two positions: Line "|" position makes your Left Thumb buttons a D-Pad; Circle "O" position makes the Left Thumb buttons different Tilt Modifiers.

 All of the Tilt Modifiers give you a different Wave Dash angle; Y1 is the most shallow angle!
-It's important to press Y1 AFTER you press Jump or you will accidentally Dash or Roll (out of shield).
-You'll naturally begin to fit it snugly between the Jump and Air Dodge with some practice!Sheik has the fastest tier of jump squat in Melee!
-You're going to want to press Air Dodge on the 4th frame.
+It is important to press Y1 AFTER you press Jump or you will accidentally Dash or Roll (out of shield).
+You will naturally begin to fit it snugly between the Jump and Air Dodge with some practice!Sheik has the fastest tier of jump squat in Melee!
+You are going to want to press Air Dodge on the 4th frame.
 To better get this timing down, click the speaker icon on the video above and really get a rhythm for what that timing sounds like.
 Arcade buttons will naturally help you get your wave dash into a very friendly and comfortable motion.